joangrigorov/uva-re-2016/Week-1/Teodor/assignment.md

 		* Research into alternative DLOs – available solution
 	- Data gathering (requirements elicitation/Contextual Inquiry – Van Lamsweerde, p.
 31-32):
 		* Interviews – this a continuous process, that is done every week we gather information from our stockholders.
 Idea: It would be perfect if you could observe a user while he is working with blackboard.
+	- Data organization and structuring – structure our data efficiently so we have easy access to it if needed.
+This is a continuous activity throughout all of the feature weeks.

 	2. Week 2
 	- Data gathering:
 		* Interviews – based on the finding of the previous week, we conduct more interviews to remove any existing ambiguities and gather any missing requirements
 		* Interviews – based on the finding of the previous week, we conduct more interviews to remove any existing ambiguities and gather any missing requirements
-	- Requirements evaluation and agreement (Van Lamsweerde, p.32-33)
+	- Requirements evaluation and agreement (Van Lamsweerde, p.32-33) - we review all the information gathered until this point, clear any ambiguities, resolve any contradictions and priorities the separate raw requirements.
+After we finish this phase, we should how an initial requirements draft.
-	- Data organization and structuring
+	- Data organization and structuring (see Week 1)

 3. Week 3
 	- Data gathering:
 		* Interviews – same is previous week
 	- Specification and documentation (Van Lamsweerde, p.33) – we systematically organize and structure the acquired data into a formal document (Requirements document) concerning the system requirements for the Blackboard successor system.
+	- Data organization and structuring (see Week 1)

 4. Week 4
 	- Requirements consolidation (Van Lamsweerde, p.33) – after we construct the Requirements document, all the requirements must be validated via interaction with the stockholders.
 The week 4 interviews will be dedicated on requirements verification and if need on information gathering in case any problems arise.
+	- Data organization and structuring (see Week 1)

 ## Based on the thesis of Nisha Jacob and your first interviews: identify the things you want to learn in interviewing.
 - Gather the data needed for the requrements construction.